SestoAle/Navigation-Environment/README.md

 WASD and jumping with Space.

 # Game Builds
-You can download directly the Linux built files of the game with this [link](https://drive.google.com/file/d/1phfe0bA0bNNvqa_EngWnsgl1-1yWnV3O/view?usp=sharing).
+You can download the Linux binary files of the game [here](https://drive.google.com/file/d/1phfe0bA0bNNvqa_EngWnsgl1-1yWnV3O/view?usp=sharing).

 You can download these files to start training your agent without Unity.
 See [here](https://github.com/SestoAle/CCPT) for an example.